ARCHER2-HPC/archer2-docs/docs/faq/index.md

 `cd /epsrc/your_project_code ` <br />
 `cd /general/your_project_code `

-The data is currently read-only so you are able to access the data and make a copy if needed but you are not able to write to the space during the ARCHER2 4Cabinet service.
+The data was initially read-only but RDFaaS is now available for read and write access.

 **Note**: as previously notified, `/nerc` is no longer available

-If the data you wish to access is from an old ARCHER project which is not on ARCHER2, then please contact the Service Desk ([support@archer2.ac.uk](mailto:support@archer2.ac.uk)) and we will be able to make arrangements so that you will be able to access the data, once the full system is live and the read-only restriction is lifted.
+If the data you wish to access is from an old ARCHER project which is not on ARCHER2, then please contact the Service Desk ([support@archer2.ac.uk](mailto:support@archer2.ac.uk)) and we can make arrangements so that you are able to access the data.

 ### Undeleteable file .nfsXXXXXXXXXXX